 What are the risks of having a stress belly?

 I believe most of us have heard by now that the “apple shape” is more harmful to our health than the “pear shape”, when looking at body types.
-Therefore, there must be added risk to having a larger waist circumference and a large abdominal region, right?
+Therefore, there must be additional risk to having a larger waist circumference and a large abdominal region, right?
 Correct!
 Let’s explore a few of the more serious risks that we face when we have stress belly fat.

 In fact, waist circumference, a measurement of central or abdominal fat is one of the criteria used for diagnosing metabolic syndrome and has been used to assess obesity-related mortality risk in adults (4).

 How to get rid of a stress belly?

 So now that you know many of the things that can cause you to gain that dreaded stress belly fat, let’s talk about strategies that you can implement to get rid of it or prevent it from happening in the first place.